tienthint/bank-marketing-analytics-portfolio/README.md

 ---

-## Project 2: Customer Segmentation & Dashboard
+## Project 2: Customer Segmentation

 In this project, we use unsupervised machine learning to segment banking customers into distinct groups based on their demographic and financial attributes.
 The goal is to help marketers tailor campaign strategies for each segment.